Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Introduction

-The deconfuser accepts unlabeled astrometric detections of planets and generates all possible combinations of orbit matches for a system.
-It specifically provides discrete solutions to match detections to planets in a set of images, within some astrometric error tolerance set by the user.
-This approach is different than other orbit-fitting tools, such as those that employ Monte Carlo (MC) methods (e.g., \texttt{Octofitter}, \citealt{thompson2023octofitter}; \texttt{orbitize!}, \citealt{blunt2020orbitize, Blunt2024JOSS....9.6756B}; \texttt{PyAstrOFit}, \citealt{wertz2017pyastrofit}) to fit distributions of orbital parameters to planet detections.
-MC orbit-fitting tools can often be relatively slow due to their iterative processes\footnote{For example, testing one set of orbit combinations with \texttt{orbitize!}~takes $\sim$6.4 hours on a standard MacBook Pro with 20 temperatures, 500 walkers, and 10,000 steps per walker (see Section~\ref{sec:orbit_validation}).}.
-Existing orbit-fitting tools, including \texttt{orbitize!}, \texttt{Octofitter}, and \texttt{PyAstrOFit}, also require the user to know which detection belongs to which planet prior to fitting and do not address the detection-confusion problem.
+To address the confusion problem, Pogorelyuk et al.~2022~\cite{pogorelyuk2022deconfusing} developed an algorithm called the ``deconfuser'' (\href{https://github.com/MIT-STARLab/deconfuser}{https://github.com/MIT-STARLab/deconfuser}) which efficiently fits orbits to observations of planets given no prior information on the system.
+The deconfuser was developed to provide a faster orbit-fitting method for flight programs and to address the planet-detection confusion problem.
+The tool accepts unlabeled astrometric detections of planets and generates all possible combinations of orbit matches for a system.
+It specifically provides discrete solutions to match detections to planets in a set of images, within some tolerance set by the user.
+This approach is different than other orbit-fitting tools, such as those that employ Monte Carlo (MC) methods (e.g., {\ttfamily Octofitter} \cite{thompson2023octofitter}, {\ttfamily orbitize!} \cite{blunt2020orbitize, Blunt2024JOSS....9.6756B}, {\ttfamily PyAstrOFit} \cite{wertz2017pyastrofit}, {\ttfamily orvara} \cite{Brandt2021AJ....162..186B}) to fit distributions of orbital parameters to planet detections.
+MC orbit-fitting tools also can often be relatively slow due to their iterative processes.
+For example, testing one set of orbit combinations with {\ttfamily orbitize!}~took the authors $\sim$6.4 hours on a standard MacBook Pro with 20 temperatures, 500 walkers, and 10,000 steps per walker.
+For the same system (i.e., three planets, three detections), the deconfuser can process all orbit matches in less than 0.2\,seconds \cite{pogorelyuk2022deconfusing} (a direct comparison between deconfuser and {\ttfamily orbitize!}~results can be found in Appendix~\ref{appendixC_orbitize}).
+While traditional MCMC orbit-fitting methods provide posterior distributions and error bars on the fits, the deconfuser provides discrete fits without error ranges.